-Hamish has holds a BCom (Ag) from Lincoln University, New Zealand, and a MS in agricultural Economics majoring in Agricultural Finance and Farm Management and Ph.D. in Agricultural Economics majoring in Marketing and Food Distribution, Finance, and Quantitative Methods from Cornell University, USA.
-Previously, he was on the faculty at the University of Illinois, Michigan State University and Cornell University in the USA and KU Leuven in Belgium.
+Hamish has holds a BCom (Ag) from Lincoln University and a MS and Ph.D. in Agricultural Economics from Cornell University, USA.
+Previously, he was on the staff at the Massey University in New Zealand, University of Illinois, Michigan State University and Cornell University in the USA and KU Leuven in Belgium.

-He has consulted extensively on international food marketing, agribusiness and value chain strategy, rural finance and rural development to numerous international agencies, corporations and farmers organizations including European Commission, IFAD, OECD, USDA, USAID, World Bank, Dairy NZ, MyFarm, FarmIQ, PwC, FarmIQ, LIC, SCION, Wood Processes and Manufacturers Association, among others.
-He is also a member of the Potatoes NZ export Development Group.
+He has consulted extensively on international food marketing, agribusiness and value chain strategy, rural finance and rural development to numerous international agencies, corporations and farmers organizations including European Commission, IFAD, OECD, USDA, USAID, World Bank, Dairy NZ, MyFarm, FarmIQ, PwC, FarmIQ, LIC, SCION, Wood Processes and Manufacturers Association, NZAPI, Potatoes NZ, among others.